-EEI appreciates the PCAOB's efforts to enhance the information provided to investors and financial statements users.
+The AGA appreciates the PCAOB's efforts to enhance the information provided to investors and financial statements users.
 We agree that financial statement users should have access to timely, accurate, objective and relevant information for purposes of making investment decisions.
 However, we strongly disagree with the proposed auditor reporting standard and proposed other information standard included in PCAOB Release No. 2013-005.
 We believe a company's financial information and the communication of that information is management's responsibility.
-We believe the SEC and the FASB should continue to serve as the standard setters for establishing the requirements for information to be provided to investors, and that management should be responsible for communicating such information.
+We believe the SEC and the FASB should continue to serve as the standard setters for establishing the requirements for information to be provided to investors, and that management should be the sole party responsible for communicating such information.

 The SEC has enacted various regulations over time (including designation of FASB as the organization responsible for promulgating US GAAP) on what information needs to be disclosed.
 Importantly, these rules designate management as the responsible party to determine how to communicate this information to most accurately reflect a company's financial results and position.
 The role of the external auditor is to verify that the information presented by management complies with the applicable SEC / FASB requirements and is presented fairly in all material respects.
-When such requirements are met, an auditor provides an unqualified audit opinion to investors.
-In the event that the financial statements do not meet these requirements, the external auditor is required under AU Section 508 to issue alternative audit opinions.
+The audit committee, comprised of a company's financial reporting.

-The audit committee is comprised of a subset of a company's shareholder-elected Board of Directors and is required to be independent1 and either include at least one Financial Expert2 or disclose why there is not one.
-This independent committee is charged with oversight of both the auditor and management's financial reporting.
 The SEC and PCAOB provide additional oversight of management, the audit committee and external auditors by reviewing the financial statements and the audits thereof to ensure these parties are performing their duties appropriately.
-If management, the audit committee, and the external auditors fulfill their respective responsibilities to communicate timely, accurate, objective and relevant information to financial statement users that is audited in accordance with existing professional standards, we believe the additional communications and requirements outlined in the proposed auditor reporting standard are unnecessary.
+If management, the audit committee, and the external auditors fulfills their respective responsibilities to communicate timely, accurate, objective and relevant information to financial statement users that is audited in accordance with existing professional standards, we believe the additional communications and requirements outlined in the proposed auditor reporting standard and the proposed other information standard are unnecessary.